tezedge/tezedge-docs/contents/tezedge/explorer.md

 _This animation demonstrates searching by block.
 In this particular case, the block contained a smart contract._

-_Of particular interest is how the smart contract interacts with _BigMaps_.
+_Of particular interest is how the smart contract interacts with BigMaps.
 The BigMap container is a special map whose storage is only read or written per key on demand.
 They can be used as storage for addresses and their balances in smart contracts that operate in security token offerings (STOs)._

 _In the future, we will add more search categories.
 In later articles, we will cover more types of actions that are performed within the block._